playn/playn.github.io/cookbook/graphics.md

 In the old days before "proper typography" came to computers, it was common for computers to use a single "font" (rendering of a typeface into shapes) for both plain, bold and italic, where the bold and italic variants were generated algorithmically.
-This of course was anathema to anyone who actually cared about fonts, and when the revolution came, this system was lined up against the wall and shot.
+This of course was anathema to anyone who actually cared about fonts, and when the revolution came, this approach was lined up against the wall and shot.

-Now, civilized right thinking people use separate "fonts" for each variant of a given typeface that they will be using.
-So you'd have "Helvetica.ttf" for Helvetica plain, and "Helvetica-Bold.ttf" for Helvetica bold, and so forth.
+Now, civilized, right thinking people use separate "fonts" for each variant of a given typeface that they will be using.
+So you'd have "Helvetica.ttf" for Helvetica Plain, and "Helvetica-Bold.ttf" for Helvetica Bold, and so forth.

 Java hails from the pre-revolutionary days and thus still offers support for algorithmically created font variations.
 So you can load Helvetica.ttf and ask Java to turn that into a bold